-In South Africa, national media coverage was nonexistent with all the coverage being sourced by international news services like Reuters and Bloomberg.
-Peter Draper wrote from Johannesburg: "I can safely conclude that zero media interest was expressed in President Zuma's participation in this key forum... international issues paled into insignificance compared to coverage of domestic political issues, which dominate the local media space.
-The conclusion I draw is that as the Zuma administration starts to bed down, in the face of enduring and growing questions about who is really calling the shots on domestic economic policy, so the media's attention is almost entirely focused on ensuring power struggles... there is a huge gap between this imperative [enhancing South Africa's global leadership position through participation in the G20] and raising the importance of this issue in the public space."
+In South Africa, national media coverage was nonexistent, with all the coverage being sourced by international news services like Reuters and Bloomberg.
+Peter Draper wrote from Johannesburg: "I can safely conclude that zero media interest was expressed in President Zuma's participation in this key forum....
+International issues paled into insignificance compared to coverage of domestic political issues, which dominated the local media space.
+The conclusion I draw is that as the Zuma administration starts to bed down, in the face of enduring and growing questions about who is really calling the shots on domestic economic policy, so the media's attention is almost entirely focused on the ensuring power struggles....
+There is a huge gap between this imperative [enhancing South Africa's global leadership position through participation in the G20] and raising the importance of this issue in the public space."
 These stark examples illustrate that even positive participation in global summits does not necessarily generate stronger domestic political support for the assertive leader.
-According to Eser Şekercioğlu, "... there is little direct political capital to be transferred from the summit to the domestic front."
 If this is a fact of life in summitry, then there are serious constraints on the incentives for leaders to exercise leadership in summits for either the national or the global good.
-These observations are consistent with the behaviours of two other leaders, Calderón and Zuma, who appear to have decided not to try to take advantage of the potential visibility of summits to enhance their difficult political position at home, as seeming proof of Şekercioğlu's proposition that it would not work, even if they tried.
-Lula, Obama, Harper, Rudd, Merkel and Fernández-Kirchner, on the other hand, seem to have been able to make summits work for them domestically.
+These observations are consistent with the behaviours of two other leaders, Calderón and Zuma, who appear to have decided not to try to take advantage of the potential visibility of summits to enhance their difficult political position at home, as seeming proof of

+Şekercioğlu's proposition that it would not work, even if they tried.
+Lula, Obama, Harper, Rudd, Merkel and Fernández, on the other hand, seem to have been able to make summits work for them domestically.

-But the constraints highlighted by the examples noted above raise serious questions about whether even the new "premier forum" will provide the venue for strong contributions by leaders of emerging-market economies, especially, or whether they will keep a low profile.
+But the constraints highlighted by the examples noted above raise serious questions about whether even the new "premier forum" will provide the venue for strong contributions by leaders of emerging-market economies (EME), especially, or whether they will keep a low profile.
 There will be limits on the degree to which summits can restore public trust and confidence, if leaders themselves feel there is little benefit in using summits to advance their national interest or contribute to the global good.
 Running this issue down in terms of further evidence and practice is a key task for this inquiry into "national perspectives on global leadership."